Mitsuwa Marketplace: 2012-present: Kamei acquisition, U.S. expansion, and renovation

 In 2017, Mitsuwa expanded to two U.S. states outside of California.
-On April 14, 2017, they entered the Dallas-Fort Worth metroplex with a store in Plano, Texas, the biggest city in Denton County.
+On April 14, 2017, they entered the Dallas-Fort Worth metroplex with a store in Plano, Texas, the biggest city in Collin County.
 It was chosen for their large Asian population and the recently relocated headquarters of Toyota Motor North America from Torrance, California.
-On May 15, 2017, Mitsuwa opened in Waikīkī, Hawaii, with a new location at the International Market Place.
+On May 15, 2017, Mitsuwa opened a new location in Waikīkī, Hawaii, at the International Market Place.

 In 2019, Mitsuwa completed a major infrastructure renovation of the Chicago location with improved lighting, wider aisles, new walls, new flooring, and new restaurants to their food court.
 The company also announced it was relocating their Torrance location from Western Avenue to the Del Amo Fashion Center, debuting on February 12, 2020, with a modern, sleek look.
-The former building was then demolished in 2023 for a new project.
+The former building was demolished in 2023 for a new project.

 On January 21, 2023, Mitsuwa opened a new supermarket in Northridge, California, near California State University, Northridge.
 It is one of only two stores in California that does not host a food court, the other being in San Gabriel.
 On August 22, 2023, Mitsuwa renovated Waikīkī's food court into a food hall called The Japan with six new vendors.
 On November 1, 2025, Mitsuwa opened a new location in Cypress, California, their third supermarket in Orange County.